planetlabs/staccato/README.md

 - **next** to paginate, example next=2 (for the second page of results)
 - **time** implicit range query, example time=1995-01-01T00:00:2005-01-01T00:00:00
 - **bbox** implicit intersects query, example bbox=-180,-90,180,90
-- **query** a Common Query Language text string to query properties of the catalog entry (see below for examples)
+- **search** a Common Query Language text string to query properties of the catalog entry (see below for examples)
 - **propertyname** a comma separated list of json field names to include in the result

 ### Configuartion